jboxman/asciidoc-aware-link-check/README.md

 ```
 $ asciidoc-aware-link-check --help
-Usage: asciidoc-aware-link-check [options] [assemblyFile]
+Usage: asciidoc-aware-link-check [options] [ASSEMBLY_FILE]

 Options:
-  --no-progress  Show progress bar
+  --no-progress  Hide progress bar.
-  -q, --quiet    Display errors only
+  -q, --quiet    Display errors only.
-  --csv          Output in CSV format
+  --csv          Output to stdout in CSV format.
+Outputs BROKEN_LINK,MODULE,LINE_NUM.
+This option implies --no-progress and --quiet.
-  -n, --dry      Dry run
+  -n, --dry      Dry run.
-  --asciibinder  Support asciibinder style include directives
+  --asciibinder  Support asciibinder style include directives.
   -h, --help     output usage information
 ```

 To validate links, enter the following command.
 Replace `<assembly-file>` with the file name that includes any `include` statements needed to successfully build your documentation.

 ```
-$ asciidoc-aware-link-check <assembly-file>
+$ asciidoc-aware-link-check <ASSEMBLY_FILE>
 ```

 To validate links for your entire documentation set, you might enter the following the command.
-Replace `<assembly-dir>` with the directory where you save your assembly files.
+Replace `<ASSEMBLY_DIR>` with the directory where you save your assembly files.

 ```
-$ find <assembly-dir> -type f -name '*.adoc' | \
+$ find <ASSEMBLY_DIR> -type f -name '*.adoc' | \
   xargs -L1 -I% -P1 asciidoc-aware-link-check %
 ```